Our Guiding Principle

-The headline of the moral code by which we try to live as individuals and as a Society is 'do as you would be done by'.
+The general code by which members of The Study Society aspire to live by is ‘do as you would be done by’.
 This summarises the message contained in an ancient teaching known as the Sanatan Dharma.

-The basic concept of Sanatan Dharma has been summed up in ten principles:
+The Sanatan Dharma summed up in ten principles:

 1) Have confidence and patience